John-Colbert/RunLogix/README.md

 1. Download and Install Nytril Desktop IDE.
 Go to [Nytril.com](https://www.nytril.com) and select the platfrom (Windows or Mac), then download and install.
 2. Clone or download this code from GitHub and place in the folder of your choice.
 3. Open Nytril and select the menu option "Repo", then "New Repository."
-    a.
-Under "Local Folder", click the browse button and navigate to the "Run Logix" folder where you placed it in the previous step.
+    - Under "Local Folder", click the browse button and navigate to the "Run Logix" folder where you placed it in the previous step.
-    b.
-The "Repository Name" will be changed to the folder name.
+    - The "Repository Name" will be changed to the folder name.
 Adjust it if you would like.
-    c.
-Leave "Language Files" as is.
+    - Leave "Language Files" as is.
-    d.
-Click "OK".
+    - Click "OK".
 4. The "Starting Project" dialog will appear.
-    a.
-Under "Main File" the path and filename should already be correct.
+    - Under "Main File" the path and filename should already be correct.
 If not, browse to the "Run Logix" folder and select "Main.nytril."
-    b.
-Under "Name" change the name to something useful, such as "Run Logix."
+    - Under "Name" change the name to something useful, such as "Run Logix."
 This is the friendly name of the project within the local repository.
-    c.
-Click "OK".
+    - Click "OK".
 5. The project will load, build and run.
 The code will be on the left and the output on the right.
 6. Select the "Documents" menu option
-    a.
-Click on a document to view the output.
+    - Click on a document to view the output.
 At this time, there are two choices "Summary" and "Performance to Target."

 # How to add or modify a run workout